superagent-ai/superagent/README.md

 In the `.docker` folder, there are multiple docker-compose files.

-The main `docker-compose.yml` file will start the API and a Postgres DB in docker.
+The main `docker-compose.yml` file will start the API and a Postgres-DB in docker.

 The other docker-compose files can be used individually or in combination to start up the necessary bits.